chevereto/v4-docs/application/installing/upgrading.md

 This section outlines the upgrade process required to install V4 from **Chevereto V3.20** (previous major release).

-💡 Review [Chevereto V4 vs V3](../../introduction/returning/welcome-back.md#chevereto-v4-vs-v3) comparison tables for a better understanding of changes in V4.

-::: tip 😊 Installation service
+::: tip 😊 Upgrade service
-We do offer paid installation service at [Extra Support](https://chevereto.com/support).
+We do offer paid upgrade service at [Extra Support](https://chevereto.com/support).
 Get your Chevereto upgraded directly from the author.
 :::

+💡 Review [Chevereto V4 vs V3](../../introduction/returning/welcome-back.md#chevereto-v4-vs-v3) comparison tables for a better understanding of changes in V4.

 ## Requirements